DaVinci Resolve

 Fairlight provides a full digital audio workstation (DAW) with high-performance multi-track sample-level editing and mixing.
 It includes ADR tools, support for sound libraries, a scrolling timeline, normalization, and Fairlight FX plugins like hum removers and de-essers.
 Recent versions feature AI Audio Assistant for automatic mixing and immersive 3D audio formats.

-Exclusive to DaVinci Resolve Studio, the AI Neural Engine leverages machine learning for powerful features such as AI IntelliScript for text-based editing, AI Multicam SmartSwitch, AI UltraNR noise reduction, and object mask.
+Exclusive to DaVinci Resolve Studio, the AI Neural Engine uses machine learning for powerful features such as AI IntelliScript for text-based editing, AI Multicam SmartSwitch, AI UltraNR noise reduction, and object mask.
 These AI tools automate complex tasks, significantly enhancing workflow efficiency and creative possibilities.

 DaVinci Resolve supports Blackmagic Cloud for remote collaboration, allowing multiple users worldwide to work on the same timeline in real-time.
 This feature facilitates cloud-based project libraries and shared folders, streamlining workflows for teams regardless of their physical location.